Man charged with shooting Kansas City teen Ralph Yarl surrenders

-KANSAS CITY, Mo. — An 84-year-old man has surrendered to law enforcement following the shooting of a Kansas City teen.
+KANSAS CITY, Mo.
+(WDAF) — An 84-year-old man has surrendered to law enforcement following the shooting of a Kansas City teen who arrived at the wrong address while trying to pick up his siblings.

-The Clay County Sheriff’s Office confirmed to FOX4 Andrew Lester surrendered himself at the Clay County Detention Center Tuesday afternoon.
+The Clay County Sheriff’s Office confirmed to Nexstar’s WDAF that Andrew Lester surrendered himself at the Clay County Detention Center Tuesday afternoon.

 Lester has been charged with first-degree assault and armed criminal action in the shooting of 16-year-old Ralph Yarl.

-Yarl’s family said the teen was shot twice, once on the top of his left eye and a second time in his upper right arm.
+Yarl’s family said the teen was shot twice, once above his left eye and a second time in his upper right arm.
 Yarl’s mother, Cleo Nagbe, said one of the bullets remained in Ralph’s temple for 12 hours before it could be removed.

 According to court documents, Yarl said Lester told him, “Don’t come around here” following the shooting.
 The night of the shooting, Lester was taken into police custody for questioning and then released.